Vegan Lettuce Wraps With Jackfruit

 For the dressing

-Cook brown rice according to instructions on packaging.
-This usually takes 25-30 minutes.
+- Cook the rice according to instructions on packaging.
+This usually takes 25 minutes.

-Meanwhile, add the red onion, garlic and ginger to a non-stick frying pan on a medium-high heat.
-Cook for 3-4 minutes, until translucent.
+- Meanwhile, add the onion, zucchini and water to a non-stick frying pan.
+Cook for 2-3 minutes, until softened.